-At The Southern Co-operative Funeralcare, we understand how hard it can be to lose someone close to you and have developed a unique bereavement service to help and support you through this difficult time.
+At The Co-operative Funeralcare, we understand how hard it can be to lose someone close to you and have developed a unique bereavement service to help and support you through this difficult time.

-The Bereavement Centre team
+The Bereavement Care team

 Our free bereavement services

-Bereavement support groups
+1-1 Bereavement support

-or email us
+or email us.

 “I found the sessions very helpful and I learned from listening to others in the group that the feelings I was having were very natural.
 I continued with the group and felt that I was getting stronger and understood my feelings more each month.”